GUILD MISSION STATEMENT

 * World of Log parses can be found HERE, so do take the opportunity to check up on how you are doing.
 Parses can also be used to ask for assistance and critiques both from your fellow guild members, any Officer, and from the wider World of Warcraft community.

 * Debate over stats, talents, play style, specs, etc. are all healthy and in the best interest of the guild.
 The guild cannot grow without such conversations.
 Each member is asked to listen to what other members have to say with respects to recommendations and feedback.

-* We, as you’re all well aware, are heavily dependent upon recruiting and, at times, pugging to get anything done.
+* We, as you are all well aware, are heavily dependent upon recruiting and, at times, pugging to get things done.
 To preserve the guild’s image as a skilled and fun place to raid, please be aware of how you present yourself to those who are not in the guild.
 This includes but is not limited to insulting LFRs, PuGs, making inappropriate commentary in trade chat, or generally broadcasting negativity to any public channel where a non-guild member may hear it.
-A good reputation is difficult to maintain and while anything on the internet is temporary, it’s important to put on your best face in public.
-You’re wearing our guild tag and anything you do can and will be associated with the guild.
+A good reputation is difficult to maintain and nothing on the internet is temporary, it’s important to put on your best face in public.
+You’re wearing our guild tag and anything you do can be associated with the guild as a whole.